-CoQ10 can help the mitochondria in your brain, and throughout your body, work more cleanly and efficiently.
+CoQ10 can help the synthesis of ATP within mitochondria in your brain, and throughout your body.
 It reduces oxidative stress and damage to mitochondria.
 Helping to slow the aging process.

 Dosing CoQ10 depends on what you’re trying to accomplish.
 Generally dosing for a healthy adult is 30 – 400 mg daily.

 - As an antioxidant: 60 – 150 mg daily